jamesmckechnie/design-examples/README.md

-# design-examples
-Use this platform to explore design examples, share you work with other designers or take part in community discussions

 <h1>Home Office Design Examples</h1>

 <b>This is a forum for the Home Office UCD community to explore interaction and content design examples, share work with other designers and to take part in community discussions</b>